gospeldesk/www.gospeldesk.org/_posts/2024-02-15-welcome-to-gospel-desk.md

 Today, by the grace of God, six icons are completed and in rotation at my parish.
 Next week is two years since chrismation.
-Having studied the Gospels for decades as an Anglican, it has been wonderful these past few years to begin to inhabit the Gospel in the Church, to explore the foothills of the “butter mountain,” to acquire in small and growing measure the mind of the Fathers.
-God willing, with the blessing of my bishop and the guidance of my priest and my godmother, I am ready to reach a wider audience.
+Having studied the Gospels for decades as an Anglican, it has been wonderful these past few years to begin to _inhabit_ the Gospel in the Church, to explore the foothills of the “butter mountain,” to acquire in small and growing measure the mind of the Fathers through study and struggle in the desert of my heart.
+God willing, with the blessing of my bishop and the guidance of my priest and my godmother, I am ready to engage a wider audience.

 ### Themes